Safer Sex Supplies

 - Tobacco cessation

 *Always check the expiration date on your safer sex supplies!

 What are condoms?

 Condoms are thin, latex pouches worn on the penis to collect semen during penetrative sex.
-They help protect against unwanted pregnancies and STDs by preventing contact with semen, vaginal fluids, and limiting skin-to-skin contact.
-Lambskin condoms do not protect against STDs.
-Only latex/non-latex and plastic condoms do.
+They help protect against unwanted pregnancies and STDs by preventing contact with semen, vaginal fluids and limiting skin-to-skin contact.
+Lambskin condoms do not protect against STDs; only latex/non-latex condoms do.

 The video below explains how to put a condom on.
 Remember to use water-based or silicon-based lube when using condoms, not oil-based!

-Even if you have another form of birth control, such as the pill or the IUD, condoms are the only type of birth control that also work to protect against sexually transmitted infections.
+Even if you are using another form of birth control, such as the pill or the IUD, condoms are the only type of birth control that also protect you from sexually transmitted infections.